Mayflower 400: Tide and time at Cotehele

 What was exported to the Americas?

-In the 17th century, English exports to the colonies included raw materials as well as commodities: brass, copper, ironware, silk, linen, glass, earthenware, leather as well as the skills of hat making, tailoring, woodworking.
-The protected market (as a result of the Navigation Acts) ensured a monopoly, nor was there any native competition.
+In the 17th century, English exports to the colonies included some raw materials but was mainly in commodities: brass and copperware, ironware, silk, linen, glass, earthenware, leather as well as the skills of hat making, tailoring, woodworking.

 What was imported from the Americas?